davidmalcolm/gcc-python-plugin/docs/cpychecker.rst

 ----------------------

 Here's a list of some other C coding bugs I intend for the tool to detect:

-  * type-checking for PyMethodDef tables: the callbacks are typically cast to PyCFunction, but the exact type needs to correspond to the flags given (e.g. ``(METH_VARARGS | METH_KEYWORDS)`` implies a different function signature to the default, and the C compiler has currently no way of verifying that these agree with each other).

   * tp_traverse errors (which can mess up the garbage collector); missing it altogether, or omitting fields